SCAuditStudio/SCASArticles/How to Integrate EIP-7702: Empowering EOAs with Smart Account Features.md

 }
 ```

-This contract enables batching of arbitrary calls—ideal for EIP-7702 delegation.
+This contract enables batching of arbitrary calls ideal for EIP-7702 delegation.

 ---